Op den Graeff family

 Op den Graeff (/nl/) is a German and American family of Dutch origin.
 They were one of the first families of the Mennonite faith in Krefeld at the beginning of the 17th century.
 Various family members belonged to Original 13, the first organized immigration of a closed group of Germans to America in 1683.
 There the family had a long history in religious service and politics, beginning in the late 17th century in the Colony of Pennsylvania.
 In 1688, they became forerunners of the anti-slavery movement by signing the first anti-slavery protest in North America.
-Their descendants spread into various lines, Updegraff, Uptegraft, Updegraft, Updegrave, Updegrove, Uptegrove, Ubdegrove, Uptegraph, Upthagrove.
+Their descendants spread into various lines, Updegraff, Uptegraft, Uptagrafft.
+Updegraft, Updegrave, Updegrove, Uptegrove, Ubdegrove, Uptegraph, Upthagrove.
 The Updegraff branch of Ohio belonged to the leading families of the Quaker religious movement and produced a long line of ministers and elders.

 History

 Origin

 The earliest historically proven Op den Graeff, Herman op den Graeff (1585–1642), lived in Aldekerk (Kleve), near the border to the modern Netherlands.
 Some believe that Duke John William, Duke of Jülich-Cleves-Berg had a morganatic marriage prior to 1585 with Anna op den Graeff (van de Aldekerk), with whom he had Herman.
 No substantial evidence of any relation between Op den Graeff and the Duke has ever been presented.
 According to another family tradition, the Op den Graeff, like the Dutch De Graeff family, descended from the Von Graben through Wolfgang von Graben, who were mentioned in Holland between 1476 and 1483.
 Graeff was the Dutch spelling of Graben during the 14th and 15th century.
 These sources are not documented and cannot be verified.
 Another source reports that the Op den Graeff family may have come from Flanders.